Celtic Wheel Knot

 Routed Edge Design!

-This Celtic Wheel knot box measures 9” X 7”.
-Can be utilized for tarot, runes, ritual tools, circle focus or keep sake box.
+This Celtic Wheel knot box can be utilized for tarot, runes, ritual tools, circle focus or keep sake box.
 No matter what you keep inside, it makes an attractive addition to any table or counter.
 This Celtic Wheel Knot box is an excellent protection for your home, as well as its own contents.

 No metal is used in the final assembly of this Celtic Wheel Knot box, as some believe that metal can interfere with the flow of energies.
 In accordance with the meaning of Celtism Celts Wheel Knots.